 Brooklyn’s most dangerous intersections are Erskine Street and Gateway Drive (2 accidents, 2 deaths) and Kings Highway and Clarendon Road (2 accidents, 2 deaths).

 Accidents aren’t always avoidable, but by the looks of the data report, you can lower your risk of causing an accident by not driving while distracted, avoiding drinking and driving, and pulling over to the side of the road if you feel drowsy.

-If you have been injured in a motor vehicle accident, contact The Law Offices of Ivan M. Diamond today to schedule a free consultation.
+If you have been injured in a motor vehicle accident, contact The Law Offices of Ivan M. Diamond today to schedule a free consultation with a knowledgeable accident attorney.
 Get the help you need and the compensation you deserve.
 We are available for home and hospital visits, as well as weekend and evening appointments.